ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

   <tr>
    <td style="text-align:left;"> <br>

-Pathogenic variants in _TNNC1_ are a rare (&lt;1%) cause of familial DCM due to **altered gene product sequence**.
-This leads to a likely ‘poison peptide’ dominant negative effect, causing alteration of troponin interactions, and altered (decreased) calcium binding of myofilaments and resulting in decreased force production.

- Missense variants are responsible for all reported cases of _TNNC1_-related DCM, with no evidence that truncating variants are causative of disease.
- There is no apparent enrichment for non-truncating mutations in any specific domain, although exon 1-3 show regional constraint (gnomAD database).

- _TNNC1_-related DCM is inherited as an autosomal dominant trait, with high penetrance observed in families.
-There is currently insufficient evidence for autosomal recessive inheritance, although there are some reports of early onset DCM and other cardiomyopathy associated with compound heterozygosity for _TNNC1_ variants (PMID: 27604170). </td>
+Pathogenic variants in _SCN5A_ cause DCM mainly due to **altered gene product sequence leading to gain of function, and more rarely decreased/absent gene product level**.
+The mechanism by which changes in sodium conductivity lead to cardiomyopathy is not fully understood; however, it is thought to be due to disruption of the voltage-sensing mechanism of this channel and subsequent disruption to action potential and cardiac contraction over time.
+It is unclear whether loss of function is a true disease mechanism (for DCM).

+ Pathogenic variants in _SCN5A_ are likely to cause &lt;2% of familial DCM cases (PMID: 26916278, 21596231) and are associated with an arrhythmogenic phenotype with high rates of sudden cardiac death.
+There are no defined hotspot regions for _SCN5A_ missense variants in DCM, however, they do appear to commonly lie within voltage sensing regions (S3 and S4 transmembrane segments) of the protein.

+ Of note _SCN5A_ loss of function is generally more associated with Brugada syndrome (BrS); _SCN5A_ is the only gene definitively associated with BrS.
+Gain of function variants are also associated with Long QT syndrome. </td>
   </tr>
 </tbody>
 </table>
 <br>
-<p style="page-break-before: always;">&nbsp;</p><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
+<p style="page-break-before: always;">&nbsp;</p><h5>TNNC1</h5><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
    <th style="text-align:left;font-weight: bold;font-size: 14px;"> Gene </th>